ddiddu/ContextQ/README.md

 **ContextQ** is a Google Slides add-on designed to generate contextual audience questions using AI personas.
 This tool leverages contextual inputs such as presentation purpose and audience demographics to foster reflexive thinking during slide creation.

-## **Features**

-### **Context Management**
-- Add, view, and modify AI personas with contextual details:
-  - Persona title
-  - Presentation purpose
-  - Audience settings
-  - Core instructions
-  - Guardrails
-  - Example questions
-- Save and manage multiple personas for different contexts.

-### **Question Generation**
-- Generate audience questions based on selected personas.
-- Use OpenAI's GPT-4 model to create insightful and meaningful questions tailored to the persona's purpose and audience.

-### **Versioning and Filtering**
-- Save generated questions with timestamps for version control.
-- Filter questions by persona or version for easy access.

-### **Interactive UI**
-- Tab-based interface for managing contexts, questions, and settings.
-- Dynamic dropdowns for selecting personas and versions.
-- Loading indicators and overlays for better user feedback during operations.

 ## **File Structure**

 ### **HTML**